Clubs & Activities

 More sessions, (but only on Tuesdays), fewer video lessons to try to race through, and time… lots of TIME, to just collaborate and craft games that are 100% unique to YOU.

 Retired elementary art teacher Linda Holmes gives elementary students in grades K-5 the chance to explore different media and techniques outside the regular school art curriculum.
-The club meets on Tuesdays and Thursdays after school from 3:20 – 4:30 PM.

 What is the Scholastic Fencing League?